 YOUR INDIVIDUAL RIGHTS

-If you are a patient and would like to file a grievance, please contact our Patient Advocate in the Quality Management department.
+If you are a patient and would like to file a grievance, please contact our Patient Relations Coordinator in Administration.

-University of Vermont Health Network-Central Vermont Medical Center
+Address: University of Vermont Health Network-Central Vermont Medical Center PO BOX 547, Barre, VT 05641

-The Patient Advocate is responsible for facilitating the grievance process, and is under the supervision of the Director of Quality Management.
+The Patient Relations Coordinator is responsible for facilitating the grievance process, and is under the supervision of the Patient and Family Centered Care Program Manager.

 In addition to utilizing our grievance process, or in lieu of, patients are welcome to contact the following outside agencies with a complaint: